broadinstitute/variantstore/README.md

 Run the gatk ingest tool to convert the vcf file to 2 tsv files: one for the sample mapping and one for the array data.

-	./gatk CreateArrayIngestFiles -V <input-vcf> --probe-info <fully-qualified-probe-info-table> --ref-version 37
+	./gatk CreateArrayIngestFiles -V <input-vcf> --probe-info-table <gs-location-of-probe-info-export> --use-compressed-data true --ref-version 37

-Copy the resulting tsv files to a google bucket for upload under a subdirectory number that represents the NNN table it will be loaded into `((sample_id-1)/4000)+1` and a subdirectory of that named "ready".
-For example, if you just ran the tool for sample_id 4001:
+Copy the resulting tsv files to a google bucket for upload

-	gsutil cp <output-of-gatk-command>*.tsv gs://broad-dsp-spec-ops/scratch/import/2/ready
+	gsutil cp <output-of-gatk-command>*.tsv gs://broad-dsp-spec-ops/scratch/import/

 Both of these steps (the gatk tool and the copy of the files) can be accomplished by running the CreateArrayImportTsvs.wdl script.

 Run the bq ingest script for array data.
-This script will move the files from the "ready" directory to the "processing" directory, then import from the processing directory, then move the files to the "done" directory.
-This way the tool can be run to import while data is still being generated and put into the ready directory.
-Use the `--reprocess` flag if importing fails and you want to re-run the tool to import only the data already in the "processing" directory (without moving new files from the "ready" directory).
-It is important not to reload the same file more than once!
+This script will import the metadata and sample files for the table specified and then move the files to a "done" subdirectory.

-	./bq_ingest_arrays.sh <project-id> <dataset-name> <storage-location> <start-directory-id> [--reprocess]
+	./bq_ingest_arrays.sh <project-id> <dataset-name> <storage-location> <table-number>

 For example:

 	./bq_ingest_arrays.sh spec-ops-aou aou_arrays_test gs://broad-dsp-spec-ops/scratch/import 2

+_**WARNING**_

+It is important that new files are not being added to this directory during this process or they might be moved to the done directory without being processed.
+It is important not to reload the same file more than once or you will get duplicate entries in the database.